For Farmers

 3. Sustainable Choices β€“ Reduce synthetic fertilizer use and build soil carbon to help fight climate change.

-Farmer Takeaway: Farming with resilience today means your children can farm tomorrow.
+Practical tip: Farming with resilience today means your children can farm tomorrow.

 πŸ“š Resources & Support